-At Alverton School, we believe that personal, social and health education (PSHE) needs to develop the knowledge, skills and attributes that our children need in order to help them to become wellrounded individuals who are able to keep themselves safe and healthy and are well prepared for life outside of the classroom.
+At Alverton School, we believe that personal, social and health education (PSHE) needs to develop the knowledge, skills and attributes that our children need in order to help them to become well-rounded individuals who are able to keep themselves safe and healthy and are well prepared for life outside of the classroom.
 We want our children to feel empowered in their individual life-long journeys with high aspirations and ambitions and the confidence to know that they can achieve whatever they set their minds to.
 We aim to help children to understand how they are developing physically, personally and socially whilst tackling many of the moral, social, political and cultural issues that they may face in today's society.

-Following our return to school in September 2020, we have needed to respond to the enforced absence due to the Covid-19 pandemic.
-We have a whole-school priority of children's mental health and wellbeing and have introduced our whole-school approach of Five Ways to Wellbeing.
-We are dedicating additional time to PSHE and to providing the children with any additional pastoral support they may need as well as increased opportunities to talk as needed.
-Health and fitness have been identified as an area for some of our children and additional daily exercise sessions are planned.
+Following Covid-19, we have a whole-school priority of children's mental health and wellbeing and have introduced our whole-school approach of Five Ways to Wellbeing.
+We dedicate additional time to PSHE and provide the children with any additional pastoral support they may need as well as increased opportunities to talk as needed.